 Creating and supporting safe, productive learning environments that result in learners achieving at the highest levels is a teacher's primary responsibility.
 To do this well, teachers must engage in meaningful and intensive professional learning and self-renewal by regularly examining practice through ongoing study, self-reflection, and collaboration.
-A cycle of continuous self-improvement is enhanced by leadership, collegial support, and collaboration.
+A cycle of continuous selfimprovement is enhanced by leadership, collegial support, and collaboration.
 Active engagement in professional learning and collaboration results in the discovery and implementation of better practice for the purpose of improved teaching and learning.
 Teachers also contribute to improving instructional practices that meet learners' needs and accomplish their school's mission and goals.
 Teachers benefit from and participate in collaboration with learners, families, colleagues, other school professionals, and community members.
 Teachers demonstrate leadership by modeling ethical behavior, contributing to positive changes in practice, and advancing their profession.

 Standard 9: Professional Learning and Ethical Practice.
-The teacher candidate engages in ongoing professional learning and uses evidence to continually evaluate his/her practice, particularly the effects of his/her choices and actions on others (learners, families, other professionals, and the community), and adapts practice to meet the needs of each learner.
+The teacher engages in ongoing professional learning and uses evidence to continually evaluate his/her practice, particularly the effects of his/her choices and actions on others (learners, families, other professionals, and the community), and adapts practice to meet the needs of each learner.

-- 9(a) The teacher understands and knows how to use a variety of self-assessment and problem-solving strategies to analyze and reflect on his/her practice and to plan for adaptations/adjustments. - 9(b) The teacher knows how to use learner data to analyze practice and differentiate instruction accordingly. - 9(c) The teacher understands how personal identity, worldview, and prior experience affect perceptions and expectations, and recognizes how they may bias behaviors and interactions with others. - 9(d) The teacher understands laws and responsibilities related to the learner (e.g., educational equity, appropriate education for learners with disabilities, confidentiality, privacy, appropriate treatment of learners, reporting in situations related to possible child abuse).
+- 9(a) The teacher understands and knows how to use a variety of self-assessment and problem-solving strategies to analyze and reflect on his/her practice and to plan for adaptations/adjustments. - 9(b) The teacher knows how to use learner data to analyze practice and differentiate instruction accordingly.

-The teacher understands professional responsibilities (e.g., responsibilities to the profession, for professional competence, to students, to the school community, and regarding the ethical use of technology).
+- 9(c) The teacher understands how personal identity, worldview, and prior experience affect perceptions and expectations, and recognizes how they may bias behaviors and interactions with others. - 9(d) The teacher understands laws and responsibilities related to the learner (e.g., educational equity, appropriate education for learners with disabilities, confidentiality, privacy, appropriate treatment of learners, reporting in situations related to possible child abuse). - 9(e) The teacher understands professional responsibilities (e.g., responsibilities to the profession, for professional competence, to students, to the school community, and regarding the ethical use of technology). - 9(f) The teacher understands the Code of Ethics for Idaho Professional Educators and its place in supporting the integrity of the profession. - 9(g) The teacher knows about the unique status of American Indian tribes, tribal sovereignty, and has knowledge of tribal communities.